ktwombley/Decrypt-XCodeGhostBeacon/Readme.md

-# Decode-XCodeGhostBeacon
+# Decrypt-XCodeGhostBeacon

 This software is a PowerShell [1] script which decodes the encrypted message the XCodeGhost malware [2] attempts to send to its command & control servers.

 ## Usage
 1. Export the beacon payload data in binary form into a file.
 This can be done with Wireshark or other network analysis tools.
-2. Source Decode-XCodeGhostBeacon.ps1 into your PowerShell session or script:
+2. Source Decrypt-XCodeGhostBeacon.ps1 into your PowerShell session or script:
 ```PowerShell
 PS C:\> .\Decrypt-XCodeGhostBeacon.ps1
 ```